Huijie-Liu/dotfiles/README.md

 # Development Environment Configuration 🚀

-This is my personal development environment configuration collection, including terminal, shell, editor, and various tools configurations.
+This repository contains my personal development environment setup for macOS systems, featuring terminal configurations, shell customizations, editor setups, and productivity tools.

-**Note:** These configurations are mainly for reference.
-It's recommended to selectively use them based on your personal needs.
-Please proceed with caution!
+**Note:** These configurations are tailored to my workflow.
+Use selectively and with caution!

 ## Quick Start